Cellous/Systems-Engineer-Portfolio/README.md

 Within a timed loop, the script:

--Collects CPU and memory statistics using .NET and Get-Counter.
+- Collects CPU and memory statistics using .NET and Get-Counter.

--Retrieves the current service status via Get-Service.
+- Retrieves the current service status via Get-Service.

--Logs each check to the transcript file.
+- Logs each check to the transcript file.

 #### Example entry: